orakle/Amazon-ETL/README.md

 ### Practicing data transformation and MongoDB import

 ## Directions
-To run place amazon.py and movies.small.txt in the same directory.
+To run, place amazon.py and movies.small.txt in the same directory.
-Output is a JSON an a tsv file.
+Output are import ready JSON and tsv files.
+ETL-Notes.ipynb contains my notes and script tested with movies.sample.txt

 ## Contents
 1. Data Exploration